SeLite/SeLite.github.io/HandlingData.md

 # Re-loading the data #
 If the script and web app data is out of sync, you we want to re-load it.
 SeLite doesn't automate this.
 If we (ever) automate it, then we want it to

-  * periodically take synchronised snapshots of script and app DB
+  * periodically take synchronised snapshots of script and [app DB]
-  * back up the script state (e.g. Selenium variables), both script and web app DB and take a screenshot, so that you can identify the problem later
+  * back up the script state (e.g. Selenium variables), both script and web [app DB] and take a screenshot, so that you can identify the problem later

 If the error was outside of both the app and the script, and the script can detect that, it could

-  * reload app and script DB (if needed - if the failed operation is likely to apply some incomplete modifications, or modifications different between the app and the script)
+  * reload [app DB] and [script DB] (if needed - if the failed operation is likely to apply some incomplete modifications, or modifications different between the app and the script)
   * sleep (ideally for a period that increases exponentially on each re-try) and re-try (repeating this for up to a limited number of times).

 Otherwise, the error is in the app or in the script.
 Re-loading the data won't fix the script neither the application.
 It is beneficial, however, when user needs to use other parts (before the failed part, whether of the app or the script, gets fixed).

 We can re-load

-  * just the script DB
+  * just the [script DB]
-    * to make it reflect the current web app DB
+    * to make it reflect the current web [app DB]
     * that only works if
       * the script was incorrect just under a specific condition
       * we fixed the script
       * the web app itself is correct
-      * there were no errors from the third group (so the app DB is healthy)
+      * there were no errors from the third group (so the [app DB] is healthy)
-      * the workflow of the web app allows us to re-run the script without re-loading the application DB.
+      * the workflow of the web app allows us to re-run the script without re-loading the [app DB].
 See below.
-  * or: both script DB and app DB
+  * or: both [script DB] and [app DB]

 There will also be a need to reload both DBs, even if everything is healthy (app and [script] are OK and both DBs in sync).
 That's when we reach designed limits of the application.
 For example, the app may limit the number of submissions per user per day without a way to remove them through the application's web interface.

 # Loose [script] data
-Some fields are difficult to replicate from app DB to script DB during the runs.
+Some fields are difficult to replicate from [app DB] to [script DB] during the runs.
 Those are

   * IDs fields of inserted records
   * non-trivial references